Superfood or pond scum? In this review you’ll hear about all the health benefits from spirulina and possible side effects you need to know.

 Moreover, spirulina promotes muscle gain.
 Thus, one tablespoon of spirulina powder corresponds to about six grams of pure protein.

-3. It Supports Performance and Weight Loss
+3. Weight Loss and Performance

 Those who train intensively induce oxidation, which leads to muscle fatigue.